nrakhshan/portfolio/README.md

 # Portfolio
-A simple personal portfolio for tech.
-Lists my technical skills and introductions to some projects I've been a part of.
+A simple personal portfolio.
+Includes my technical skills and my thoughts on some projects I've been a part of.